Trump’s defense attorney inspires internet memes with bizarre impeachment speech

-House impeachment managers made a tight, focused argument in the opening hours of former President Trump’s impeachment hearing, before Rep. Jamie Raskin closed with an emotional, first-person account of the events of January 6.
+House impeachment managers made a tight, focused argument in the opening hours of former President Trump’s impeachment hearing, before Representative Jamie Raskin closed with an emotional, first-person account of the events of January 6.

 At this point, the ball was in Team Trump’s court to defuse the tension in the room and make a case that the entire process is technically unconstitutional.
 In order to achieve this goal, the team sent in Bruce Castor, the Pennsylvania prosecutor who refused to prosecute Bill Cosby.
 With the game ball in hand, Castor proceeded to sort of clumsily dribble the ball around the court in a bravura turn of verbal flatulence.